 No Exam Life Insurance For Pilots

 As a small aircraft pilot, you’ll answer “yes” to this question but guess what?
-You’ll still be eligible for CPP’s most affordable non medical insurance and that coverage does NOT come with any exclusions.
-In other words, you’ll be totally protected whether you’re flying a plane or driving to the mall.
+You’ll still be eligible for CPP’s most affordable non-medical insurance and that coverage does NOT come with any exclusions.
+Depending on your age, you can purchase up to $500,000 of 10, 20 or 25 -year term coverage.

 That’s why it’s so very important to work with an independent life insurance agent.
-At Policy Architects we know all the angles and kind find the best solution for you.
+At Policy Architects we know all the angles to find the best solution for you.

 Airline pilot life insurance isn’t’ a no brainer so it’s important to do your due diligence.
 Preparation is key.

 Airline Pilot Life Insurance: Commercial Flights